fritzo/pomagma/README.md

 - [/build](build) - destination of C++ builds
 - [/pomagma](pomagma) - a symbolic link to appease `pip install -e`

-## Installing
+## Installation

-The editor front end runs a local server, and can be run without the theorem-prover.
+The editor front end runs a web server pointing to an analysis server.

     # install using pip
     easy_install pip